EOEPCA/eoepca/README.md

 <!-- LICENSE -->
 ## License

-The EOEPCA SYSTEM is distributed under the Apache 2.0 Licence.
-See [`LICENSE`](https://github.com/EOEPCA/eoepca/blob/v1.3/LICENSE) for more information.
+The EOEPCA SYSTEM is distributed under the OSI approved Apache 2.0 Licence.
+See [`LICENSE`](https://github.com/EOEPCA/eoepca/blob/v1.4/LICENSE) for more information.

 Building-blocks and their sub-components are individually licensed.
 See their respective source repositories for details.